basarat/typescript-react/03 stateful/README.md

 ***Click the div in the demo***
 * Now if we go ahead and click the div you can see that the state changes correctly causing the component to re-render with the new state.

-* One final note is that we can easilly move out inline type definitions for the Props and State into appropriately named types.
+* Of course if you want, you can easily move out the inline type definitions for the Props and State into appropriately named types.

 ```js
 import * as React from 'react';